dodeondre/dodeondre.github.io/_pages/about.md

 ### Beyond the Lab

 In addition to my research, I am a part-time business owner and the founder of DeckBuilder Trading Card Games, a hobby store built to help collectors liquidate and build their trading card collections.
-By leveraging PyTorch and Computer Vision, I am building tools to automate inventory management and financial tracking for the hobbyist community.
+By leveraging Computer Vision, I am building tools to automate inventory management and financial tracking for the hobbyist community.

 When I am not processing DICOM data, you can find me exploring the latest in video games, studying strategic business management, or experimenting with new skills like video editing or 3D modeling.